-We select a panel of 3-10+ international experts whose research and clinical interests precisely match your medical situation.
-We search medical literature, conference programs, and consult our network to select perfect experts for each client.
-Our reach is unlimited: we use the entire global universe of academic physicians and surgeons located in different countries to avoid bias in diagnostic and treatment methods.
+We select a panel of 3 to 10 (and more) international experts whose research and clinical interests precisely match your medical situation.
+We search medical literature, programs of medical conferences, we consult our global expert network to select perfect experts for each client.
+Our reach is unlimited: we use the entire global universe of academic physicians and surgeons to avoid bias in view on diagnostic pathways and treatment methods.

 We live in a precision medicine era.
-It means a disease that just recently was considered a single entity actually consists of many different subtypes, each with its own optimal treatment and outcome.
+It means a condition that just recently was considered a single entity actually consists of many different subtypes, each with its own optimal treatment and outcome.

-We are free to select our experts from anywhere in the world.
+We are free to select our experts anywhere in the world.

-Our only criterion is how well a specialist fits the exact medical situation that you are facing.
-That’s all we care about!
-We are not restricted to any clinic, hospital, university, city, region, or country, or continent.
+Our only criterion is how precisely a specialist fits the exact medical situation you are facing.
+That’s all we care about.
+We are not restricted when selecting experts by any clinic, hospital, university, city, region, or country, or continent.
 No one has a monopoly on medical knowledge.
-No clinic in the world has all the best experts for all situations.
+No hospital or clinic in the world has all the best experts for all situations.

-We always start with analysis of the data you transmit to us.
-Then we search medical literature to find experts who are most active in research and innovations in your particular medical condition.
+We always start with the analysis of information you transmit to us.
+Then we search medical literature to find a list of experts who are most active in research and innovations in your particular medical condition.

 We review their publications and identify key focus areas of their true expertise.
 We scout leading medical conference websites for presentations and summaries of the latest medical research in your specific diagnosis.

-We also share a short summary of your case with suitable experts in our extensive global medical network that by now has several thousand of world’s leading physicians.
-We listen to their ideas on which top experts in the world are best positioned to solve your medical problem.
+We also share a short summary of your case with suitable experts in our extensive global medical network.
+It has several thousands of world’s leading physicians.
+We listen to their ideas and leads to identify those experts around the world who are best positioned to solve your medical conundrum.

-Once we have a long list of suitable potential experts who perfectly match your medical situation, we reach out to anywhere from 5 to 10 such experts.
-We get a feedback from these specialists on key aspects of your case and on how suitable they are to review it in detail.
+Once we have a long list of suitable potential experts who precisely match your medical situation, we reach out to 5 to 10 such experts.
+We get feedback from these specialists on key aspects of your case and on how suitable they think they are to review your situation in detail.

-We integrate everyone’s feedback and cross-examine every view and opinion.
+We integrate everyone’s feedback and we cross-examine every view and opinion.
 Then we present all our findings to you in a detailed written report, with relevant medical references.
-See the video about our process of working with a client.
+For details of our Process, see the video about our process of working with a client.

 HOW WE WORK ON YOUR CASE